Zasterify/Python-Practice/README.md

 When I run your file, I should see something like this:

-1. Emmanuel Emmanuel Emmanuel Emmanuel Emmanuel or
+1. Emmanuel Ogunjirin Emmanuel Ogunjirin Emmanuel Ogunjirin Emmanuel Ogunjirin Emmanuel Ogunjirin or
-2. Deborah Deborah Deborah Deborah Deborah
+2. Deborah Ogunjirin Deborah Ogunjirin Deborah Ogunjirin Deborah Ogunjirin Deborah Ogunjirin